htetyan/CA_mixed_messages/README.md

 ## Recent Updates

+2023/5/10 - Used all the dates in the LunarDate object Calendar array, update the picker to have years 1900 to 2099.
+Updated the animals years and selecting the current year as the 'selected' date on the picker.
+Minor CSS styling.
+Details:
+- YearMonths.js, updated the animalYears array to include years from 1900 ~ 2099
+- datePicker.js, update the selection years from 2099 to 1900 and selecting the current year in the html element.
+- lunar.js, GetLunarDay function changed to have the full array of years from 1900 - 2100 that are in the Calendar array
+- main.html, minor styling for the select elements

 2023/3/13 - Came back to this tool to add some UI and found that the message output wasn't working.
 Had to fix a that function that was supposed to convert the month string to a number.
 This caused the constellation message to not show up correctly.
 Also had to brush up on some of the code base as it's been a while since this was created.